CodeGyver/codegyver.github.io/_posts/2024-09-22-mobilus-cosmo-gtw-reverse-engineering-a-radio-shutter-device.md

 ## Motivation

 As a smart home fan and an owner of radio shutters, I was looking for a way to control them remotely.
-The ideal solution would be to integrate the shutters with my Home Assistant installation so I could control them through the HA web interface or mobile app.
+The ideal solution would be to integrate the shutters with my Home Assistant installation so I could control them through its web interface or mobile app.
 Then I could group the shutters or create automations to control them based on the time of day, weather, or other conditions.

 Unfortunately, the shutters I have are controlled by a proprietary radio protocol, which is not supported by any of the existing integrations.
 What's more, the manufacturer does not provide any API or SDK to control the shutters.
 The only way to control them is by using the remote control that comes with the shutters or through the web interface provided by the Mobilus Cosmo GTW (a device also provided by the manufacturer).